Anti-slip grating

-Anti-slip gratings (more correctly known as slip-resistant grating) are grating products used to provide grip on steps, running boards, walkways, platforms, and ladder rungs.
+Anti-slip gratings (more correctly known as slip-resistant grating or safety grating) are grating products used to provide grip on steps, running boards, walkways, platforms, and ladder rungs.

 Anti-slip gratings are produced by stamping perforations or serrations into sheet metal.
 Bar gratings, expanded metal, and diamond plate (or checker plate) are technically not safety gratings.
 Independent testing of these products demonstrate very little slip resistance compared to true safety grating.

+While metal gratings are most common, some can also be made using fiberglass reinforced plastic.